chef-boneyard/chef-rfc/new/rfc-meetbot.md

 # Enabling meetbot for Chef IRC Community meetings.

-I would like to enable [meetbot][meetbot] for the Chef IRC Community Meetings.
+We will enable [meetbot][meetbot] for the Chef IRC Community Meetings.
-The ability to automatically take notes and executive summaries can open up people to have conversations instead of the dogma of making sure the conversations stay on track.
+Shifting responsibility for taking meeting notes from the designated secretary to software allows the person acting as the secretary to instead participate fully in the discussion.

 ## Motivation

     As a community member of Chef,
-    I want to have a higher level of engagement from everyone, so that we automate the human process away, and the bot does the note taking.
+    I want the meeting notes to be automated, so that the secretary can participate fully in the discussion.

 ## Specification

 The OpenStack community has constant IRC meetings.
 They leverage something called [meetbot][meetbot] to help take notes for them.
-I believe that there would be not only increased productivity and communication but a more natural flow to the conversations.
+There would be not only increased productivity and communication but a more natural flow to the conversations.
 There are built in commands that help track `#actions` or `#links` that output an executive summary so you can see in a quick fashion what was discussed.